THE MANCHURIAN CANDIDATE (1962)

 In this movie, instead of a book, a playing card is used to program/reprogram/deprogram Raymond.
 And before I go on, I have to mention, after watching this film, you will never think of Angela Lansbury in the same way again.
 Her Oscar Nominated performance as the incestuous mother of Raymond is one of the most evil film characters I’ve ever seen.
 (And when I say “incestuous,” it’s implied, but not seen, although in the novel…)

 "The Manchurian Candidate" despite being a clear remnant of a cold war era that's in most ways is long gone, still remains as disturbing and frightening as ever, especially for it's time.
-A remake a few years back by Jonathan Demme, tried a somewhat-interesting modern twist but was mostly forgettable as it didn't really have the intensity and ticking clock horror and mystery that the original has, as well as some of the absurd comedic frights, like when Raymond's girlfriend shows up at a masquerade party in exactly the last costume she should be.
-Dark comedy, but it cuts what would otherwise be an ungodly amount of tension with just enough surgical precision that the movie needs to still remain one of the great political thrillers of all-time.
+A remake a few years back by Jonathan Demme, tried a somewhat-interesting modern twist but was mostly forgettable as it didn't really have the intensity and ticking clock horror and mystery that the original has.
+It also didn't have some of the absurd comedic frights, like when Raymond's girlfriend shows up at a masquerade party in exactly the last costume she should be.
+Dark comedy, but it cuts deep with what would otherwise be an ungodly amount of tension with just enough surgical precision that the movie needs to still remain one of the great political thrillers of all-time.

 No comments: